 Facebook 3Q results fly past expectations

-At issue was a remark by Facebook Inc. finance chief David Ebersman, who said the company saw a decrease in daily use among younger teenagers, an important but fickle demographic.
+Investors may have been spooked by a remark by Facebook finance chief David Ebersman, who said the company saw a decrease in daily use among younger teenagers, an important but fickle demographic.

-After soaring as much as 18 percent to $57.98 after the quarterly results came out, shares of Menlo Park, Calif.-based Facebook slid to $48.44 in extended trading during the company’s conference call Wednesday night.
-On Thursday, the stock fluctuated between $41.50 and $51.40 and was up 3 percent at $50.48 in midday trading.
+After soaring as much as 18 percent to $57.98 after the quarterly results came out, shares of Menlo Park, California-based Facebook slid to $48.44 in extended trading during the company’s conference call.
+The stock had closed Wednesday’s regular trading day down 39 cents at $49.01.

 The stock’s fluctuations overshadowed a stellar quarter.
 The world’s largest social network said Wednesday that it earned $425 million, or 17 cents per share, in the third quarter.
 That’s up from a loss of $59 million, or 2 cents per share, in the same period a year ago.